simple-icons/simple-icons/README.md

 ## Third Party Extensions

-### WordPress

-Icons are also available on WordPress through a simple plugin created by [@tjtaylo](https://github.com/tjtaylo), which you can find [here](https://wordpress.org/plugins/simple-icons/).

 ### Drupal

-Icons are also availabe on Drupal through a module created by [Phil Wolstenholme](https://www.drupal.org/u/phil-wolstenholme), which you can find [here](https://www.drupal.org/project/simple_icons).
+Icons are also availabe on Drupal through a simple module created by [Phil Wolstenholme](https://www.drupal.org/u/phil-wolstenholme), which you can find [here](https://www.drupal.org/project/simple_icons).

+### Home Assistant

+Icons are also available for Home Assistant through a simple plugin created by [@vignotion](https://github.com/vigonotion/), which you can find [here](https://github.com/vigonotion/hass-simpleicons).

 ### Kirby